ofiwg/libfabric/man/fi_cq.3.md

   the provider may choose a default value.

 *flags*
 : Flags that control the configuration of the CQ.

-- *FI_WRITE*
-: Indicates that the application requires support for inserting user events into the CQ.
-If this flag is set, then the fi_cq_write and fi_cq_writeerr operations must be supported by the provider.
-If the FI_WRITE flag is not set, then the application may not invoke fi_cq_write of fi_cq_writeerr.
+This field must be 0.

 *format*
 : Completion queues allow the application to select the amount of